 Thupten Jinpa teaches us two great practices to start and end every day.

-In the Tibetan tradition, we recognize compassion as both the highest spiritual ideal and the highest expression of our humanity.
-Even the Tibetan word for compassion, nyingje, which literally means the “king of heart,” captures the priority we accord compassion.
+In the Tibetan Buddhist tradition, we recognize compassion as both the highest spiritual ideal and the highest expression of our humanity.
+The Tibetan word for compassion, nyingje, which literally means the “king of heart,” captures the priority we accord compassion.

 In Compassion Cultivation Training, an eight-week program which I developed, we begin every session with a practice called setting your intention.
 This is a contemplative exercise adapted from traditional Tibetan meditation, a kind of checking-in where we connect with our deeper aspirations so that they may inform our intentions and motivations.